mkusb - tool to create boot drives

 Problem with the 4 GiB max file size in FAT32

 Several (but not all) Windows 10 iso files released in October 2018, Win10_1809Oct_Language_x64.iso contain a version of the file install.wim with size > 4 GiB.
-It means that this method does not work because the FAT32 file system cannot manage it.
-Until this is fixed in mkusb-dus, you can
+It means that the previous method does not work because the FAT32 file system cannot manage it.

 use mkusb-plug with the tool mkusb-tow.
 This works in both BIOS and UEFI mode also with secure boot.